Navigating Mat-Su Central

 The fund account may not be used by the district or the parent to supplant district funds or obligations for IEP services.

 As a general guideline parents are encouraged to receive prior approval from their child’s advisory teacher to ensure the requested expenditure supports their child’s Individualized Learning Plan (ILP) and thus eligible for student allocation funds.
+Purchases made without advisor pre-approval will not be guaranteed for reimbursement.
 The following guidelines are to be followed for allotment expenditures during your enrollment at MatSu Central School:

 - An in-district home school student may use 100% of his/her fund account for fine arts, physical education, music and/or other educational areas as outlined in the Individualized Learning Plan, as long as the student scores proficient or advanced on state required assessments.
 A student who scores below proficient may have his/her expenditure of the fund account restricted.
 The student’s Individualized Learning Plan must outline a plan for the student to become proficient.
 The advisory teacher and parent/guardian will prioritize the expenditure of an adequate portion of the fund account to achieve proficiency.